RetroMan-project/.github/profile/README.md

 **Note:** the main branch is actually a develop branch as the software is still unmatured enough to be called even a beta.

+## How can I download it?
+As soon as we got a public usable release it will be linked here.

 ## Found bugs or want to help?
 Start [here](https://github.com/RetroMan-project/core/issues)!